Trueface Advisory Council

 Jeremy and Larisa Affeldt

 Jeremy Affeldt recently retired from pitching for the San Francisco Giants and has three times won the World Series with this franchise.
-With the public platform he's received for being a professional athlete, he's brought attention to causes close to his heart such as ending child poverty and slavery, and now Trueface's messge of grace, trust and love--for marriage, parenting, work, church, and cultural influence.
-He has become a prominent member of Not4Sale's Free2Play campaign and has recruited other professional athletes to donate money for each strikeout.
+With the public platform he's received for being a professional athlete, he's brought attention to causes close to his heart such as ending child poverty and slavery, and now Trueface's message of grace, trust and love--for marriage, parenting, work, church, and cultural influence.
+He is now a broadcaster for the Dan Francisco Giants and community ambassador for them.

 In 2005, Jeremy and his wife Larisa founded Generation Alive which is an organization focused on changing young people's lives by getting them involved in positive, compassionate acts of service that help alleviate the effects of poverty in their generation.
 In 2014 Jeremy and Larisa joined the Advisory Council of Trueface to help propel the transforming power of the Original Good News around the world.

 Jeremy and Larisa are high school sweethearts and live in San Antonio, TX with their three young sons.

 Alan and Becky Andrews